Enterprise Context Strategy: Reference Blueprint for AI-Ready Data

 Before data enters the context store, it must pass a validation gate.
 The W3C's Shapes Constraint Language (SHACL) provides a standards-based framing: SHACL is "a language for validating RDF graphs against a set of conditions," where a shapes graph encodes constraints and a data graph is validated against them.

 Constraints include required properties, cardinality limits, datatype checks, allowed value sets, and relationship rules.
-Validation failures should block publishing (hard fail) or flag for review (soft fail), depending on constraint severity.
-Even if your implementation is not RDF-based, the SHACL pattern of separating constraint definitions from instance data is broadly applicable.
+Validation failures should block publishing or flag for review, depending on constraint severity.
+Even if an implementation is not RDF-based, the SHACL pattern of separating constraint definitions from instance data is broadly applicable.

 The W3C spec notes that SHACL shape graphs can also drive "code generation and data integration," making the shapes graph a reusable artifact beyond validation alone.